 The ALTRAN shares are covered on a regular basis by a large number of brokers.
 We have therefore used this method.

-Our analysis concerned the latest brokers' reports released before the Offer was announced, i.e. before 24 June 2019.
+Our analysis concerned the latest brokers' reports released after the announcement of the first quarter 2019 revenues and before the Offer was announced, i.e. between 25 April 2019 and 24 June 2019.